Getting Your First Credit Card

 You’ll need to be 18 or older to apply for your first credit card

-First time credit card users should look at secured credit cards, student credit cards, and cashback credit cards as their best options.
+First-time credit card users should look at secured credit cards or student credit cards as their best options.

 Using your first credit card responsibly helps you build a credit history